 Old Town Scottsdale

-It may be a hole-in-the-wall, but you can pretty much throw a dart at this menu and leave satisfied.
-If tacos are your bag, go for (in this order) the shredded beef, the chicken, and then the fish, and finish it all with an order of the old-school sopaipillas.
+It may be a hole in the wall, but you can pretty much throw a dart at this menu and hit a great dish that’ll leave you satisfied.
+If tacos are your bag, go for, in this order, the shredded beef, the chicken, and then the fish, and finish it all with an order of the old-school sopaipillas.

-What you're getting: The Poblano Cream Chicken Enchilada is a delicious mix of mild poblano, a light & fluffy tortilla, and chicken somehow prepared in a style that it is evenly distributed throughout the enchilada.
+What you're getting: The Poblano Cream Chicken Enchilada is a delicious mix of mild poblano, a light and fluffy tortilla, and chicken somehow prepared in a style that it is evenly distributed throughout the enchilada

-The name isn’t just a marketing technique -- Rosa’s grandson opened the first Tia Rosa restaurant in Mesa in 1991 exclusively using Rosa’s homegrown Mexican recipes, and the decor matches the traditional-ness of the menu.
-Sadly, one of the Tia Rosa locations just burned down... but they are working to reopen soon, and there are two more locations throughout the East Valley.
+The name isn’t just a marketing technique -- Rosa’s grandson opened the first Tia Rosa restaurant in Mesa in 1991 exclusively using her homegrown Mexican recipes, and the decor matches the traditional style of the menu.

 What you're getting: Anything including the words, “carne asada”

-Unsuprisingly, these guys do two things really well; tacos & tequila.
-With the vast shelves of ‘quila, you can create approximately one million variations on the margarita.
-Their new Mexican dishes cut back on the grease and lighten things up with the freshest veggies and cheeses, and their happy hour comes with as many rounds of tacos as you can handle.
+Unsurprisingly, these guys do two things really well: tacos and tequila.
+With the vast shelves of liquor, you can create approximately one million variations on the margarita.
+Their latest assortment of dishes cuts back on the grease and lightens things up with the freshest veggies and cheeses, and the happy hour specials guarantee you’ll be full for only a few bucks.

-What you're getting: The Slow Cooked Bar-B-Q Pork tacos have won awards, and rightly so.
+What you're getting: The slow cooked BBQ pork tacos have won awards, and rightly so

 Central Phoenix & Gilbert

-What you're getting: The Crispy Fish tacos are beer battered, and insanely good.
+What you're getting: The crispy fish tacos are beer battered, and absolutely terrific

-With three colorfully decked dining rooms, Barrio’s been putting out authentic Mexcan for the last 12 years, and doing it really well.
-Boasting 205+ tequilas, and an extensive food menu to match, it even has a Sunday brunch menu complete with an entree dubbed Huevos Divorciados (which differs from the classic huevos rancheros because the eggs are prepared separate of one another, and they sub hollandaise for a salsa mix).
+With three colorfully decked dining rooms, Barrio’s been putting out authentic Mexican for the last 12 years -- and doing it very well.
+Boasting 205-plus tequilas, and an extensive food menu to match, it even has a Sunday brunch menu complete with an entree dubbed Huevos Divorciados, which differs from the classic huevos rancheros because the eggs are prepared separate of one another, and they sub hollandaise for a salsa mix.

-Yes, this place is all about breakfast.
-There is an entire portion of its menu dedicated to “the art of hollandaise”.
-Unlike most breakfast spots with that naggy request for “no substitutions”, Snooze actually says, “We encourage your custom creations”, not that it’s needed however.
-Also, don’t think because we’re talking breakfast that the drinks menu is limited to mimosas and Bloodys.
-Plan on sampling the Dharma Rum: a Chai Latte, rum, whipped cream, and pumpkin spice glass of deliciousness.
+Yes, this place is all about breakfast -- there’s even an entire portion of the menu dedicated to “the art of hollandaise.”
+Unlike most morning spots with that naggy request for “no substitutions,” Snooze actually says, “We encourage your custom creations” (not that it’s really needed).
+And just because we’re talking breakfast doesn’t mean that the drinks menu is limited to mimosas and Bloody Marys.
+Plan on sampling the Snooze Fashioned, a twist on an Old Fashioned made with cold-brewed coffee.

 What you're getting: Chilaquiles Benedict

-From a man who bears a life-long obsession with enchiladas (sure, why not), Gadzooks is a choose-your-own-adventure spot boasting possible ingredients like beer-braised bison, Chihuahua cheese, and “blended habanero lava” -- and as weird as they may sound, they are fantastic.
+From a man who bears a lifelong obsession with enchiladas, Gadzooks is a choose-your-own-adventure spot boasting ingredients like beer-braised bison, Chihuahua cheese, and “blended habanero lava.”
+As weird as they may sound, they’re fantastic.

-Featuring an easygoing, wood-decked vibe, Gallo offers up a range of modern Mexican bites ranging from breakfastings (eggs & chorizo w/ refried beans, anyone?) to wild shrimp ceviche to a margarita and pisco menu (which the daily happy hour makes even more attractive).
+Featuring an easygoing vibe, the wood-decked Gallo offers up a range of modern Mexican bites including breakfast dishes like eggs and chorizo with refried beans, wild shrimp ceviche, and a margarita and pisco menu.